mattrixman/scOOBE/README.md

 ![screenshot of IDE session](ide.png)

 Notice that the status messages are written to STERR, but the requested data is written to STDOUT.
-This makes it easy to get what you asked for, while still knowing what went down--which is probably important since it's your user thats doing these things.
+This makes it easy to get what you asked for, while still knowing what went down.

 ## Feedback